 “O come, o come Immanuel and ransom captive Israel.”

 Don’t be like the innkeeper.
 Instead, prepare Him room.
 And that looks like not being ashamed.
 That looks like seeking help.
-That looks like fighting the good fight with the hope that, in His beautiful time, He will respond.
+That looks like fighting the good fight.
+The promise of Christmas is that God is with us and the hope that He will bring with Him joy and peace.

 Merry Christmas, friends.
 Prepare Him room.